danielcpan/BudgetApp/README.md

 Known Issues: Mutations do not refetch correct on Mobile Safari.
 Found a bug?
 Let me know!
 Always willing to learn more by fixing mistakes!

-## Budget App using the following technologies:
+## Budget App uses the following technologies:

 ### BackEnd: